Norman McMahon: School of musketry

 McMahon was appointed to the staff again in June 1905 when he was appointed chief instructor at the army's School of Musketry in Hythe, Kent.
 As chief instructor in 1907 he foresaw the future of warfare and recommended that each infantry battalion be allocated 6 machine guns.
 This recommendation was rejected and he instead instituted reforms of rifle training.
 Under McMahon all infantrymen were required to be able to fire 15 aimed shots in a minute, a practice that was enshrined in the Musketry Regulations of 1909.
-This became known as the "mad minute" and proved highly effective during the August 1914 Battle of Mons. it is said that German soldiers coming up against such rapid fire presumed that they were facing a battery of machine guns.
+This became known as the "mad minute" and proved highly effective during the August 1914 Battle of Mons.
+It is said that German soldiers coming up against such rapid fire presumed that they were facing a battery of machine guns.

-McMahon relinquished his appointment as chief instructor on 9 June 1909 and thereafter served at the army headquarters until January 1910.
-He passed the staff officer's course at the Staff College, Camberley in December 1910 and was promoted to the rank of lieutenant-colonel on 3 May 1911.
+McMahon relinquished his appointment as chief instructor on 9 June 1909 and thereafter served at army headquarters until January 1910.
+He passed the staff officer's course at the Staff College, Camberley in December 1910 and was promoted to the rank of lieutenant colonel on 3 May 1911.

 First World War

-After the outbreak of the First World War McMahon served with the Royal Fusiliers on the Western Front and was mentioned in dispatches on 8 October 1914 by Field Marshal John French for his actions during the First Battle of the Aisne.
-On 23 October he was appointed a 1st grade staff officer and on 5 November was promoted to the temporary rank of brigadier-general.
+After the outbreak of the First World War in August 1914 McMahon served with the Royal Fusiliers on the Western Front and was mentioned in dispatches on 8 October 1914 by Field Marshal Sir John French, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF), for his actions during the First Battle of the Aisne.
+On 23 October he was appointed a 1st grade staff officer (GSO1) and on 5 November was promoted to the temporary rank of brigadier-general.
 It was intended that he command the 10th Infantry Brigade.
-At the request of General Sir Horace Smith-Dorrien McMahon was retained in command of a battalion of the Royal Fusiliers until a suitable replacement could be found.
+At the request of General Sir Horace Smith-Dorrien, general officer commanding (GOC) II Corps of the BEF, McMahon was retained in command of a battalion of the Royal Fusiliers until a suitable replacement could be found.
 A replacement was found and McMahon was to take command of his brigade on 12 November.

 On 11 November 1914 his battalion was fighting in the First Battle of Ypres.
 They were holding a position east of Hooge and just south of the main Ypres-Menin road.
 After a period of heavy shelling an attack by the 15th Battalion of the German Imperial Guard drove back McMahon's men, though a counter assault in conjunction with men of the Royal Scots Fusiliers and the Royal Sussex Regiment recovered the position.
 McMahon was rallying a group of recently arrived battalion support staff when he was hit in the leg.
 Whilst kneeling to attend to his injury a shell burst nearby, killing him.

 McMahon has no known grave and is commemorated on the Ploegsteert Memorial to the Missing in Belgium.
-He was mentioned in dispatches again by French after his death on 14 January 1915 for service during the Battle of Armentières.
+He was mentioned in dispatches again by Field Marshal French after his death, on 14 January 1915, for service during the Battle of Armentières.
 At the time of his death he was a member of the British Numismatic Society.